Acne

 -

-Propionibacterium acnes, the acne bacteria, multiplies in the oil which results in inflammation.
+Cutibacterium acnes (previously called propionibacterium acnes).
+The acne bacteria, multiplies in the oil which results in inflammation.
 If pores are blocked e.g with dirt, oil-based creams or makeup, inflammation occurs resulting in the development of red spots which are often tender and sore.

 -